KarlKadak/internship-task-1/README.md

 Before running the backend code, some prearations must be made.

-The program requires two environment variables to function correctly:
+The program requires three environment variables to function correctly:

+- **JAVA_HOME** - path to the JDK installation directory
 - **H2_DB_PATH** - path to the database to use for storing the application data, for simple testing `mem:/db` will suffice
 - **OPENWEATHER_API_KEY** - authentication key for using OpenWeather's API, can be acquired [here](https://home.openweathermap.org/api_keys)